mku11/Salmon-AES-CTR/README.md

 * Tamper-Proof nonce sequences: Tampering is detected using an encrypted SHA256 checksum (Win10/11 only).
 * Admin-Protected nonce sequences: Additional protection from non-admin users (Salmon Windows Service Win10/11 only).

-### Applications
+## Applications

 For a complete showcase of the Salmon API check out the Salmon Vault app offered on several different platforms:
 [**Salmon Vault**](https://github.com/mku11/Salmon-Vault)

-### Examples
+## Examples
 API usage is pretty much the same across Java/C#/Javascript/Python and various platforms with slight variations on naming conventions.
-Worth to note that the Typescript/Javascript library api is based on async IO so make sure you await.
+Worth to note that the Typescript/Javascript library api is based on async IO so make sure you **await**.
+The Javascript SalmonFS library does not support creating drive only reading/decrypting.

 For more samples using the SalmonStream, SalmonDrive, and the sequential nonce sequencer see: [Samples](https://github.com/mku11/Salmon-AES-CTR/tree/main/samples)
 For a full fledge app see: [Salmon Vault](https://github.com/mku11/Salmon-Vault)
 For a simple usage sample see below.

-##### Recommended usage: SalmonDrive and the virtual file system API:
+### Recommended usage: SalmonDrive and the virtual file system API:
 ```
 // If you don't want to deal with encryption details but just want your data encrypted then
 // you can create a virtual drive provided a location and a text password: